Top 10 Delfonics Songs

 # 2 – Didn’t I (Blow Your Mind This Time)

 You don’t have to be a Delfonics fan to know the next two songs on this list.
 At number two on our top 10 Delfonics songs list, we present the group’s big hit “Didn’t I (Blow Your Mind This Time).”
-The song was released in 1969 as a single.
-It also opened up the group’s third album The Delfonics which was released in 1970.
-“Didn’t I (Blow Your Mind This Time).” was the Delfonics’ second top 10 hit on the Billboard Hot 100.
+The song was released as a single in 1969.
+It also opened the group’s third album, The Delfonics, released in 1970.
+“Didn’t I (Blow Your Mind This Time)” was the Delfonics’ second top 10 hit on the Billboard Hot 100.
 The song also hit number three on the Billboard R&B singles chart.

-“Didn’t I (Blow Your Mind This Time),” won a Grammy Award in 1969 for Best R&B Performance by a Duo or Group.
+“Didn’t I (Blow Your Mind This Time)” won a Grammy Award in 1969 for Best R&B Performance by a Duo or Group.
 The song was written by the great songwriting team of Thom Bell and William Hart.
-The song was featured heavily in the Quentin Tarantino motion picture Jackie Brown.
+The song was featured prominently in the Quentin Tarantino film Jackie Brown.
 The song has been covered by hundreds of artists over the years.

 # 1 – La-La (Means I Love You)

 We close out our top 10 Delfonics songs list with the group’s biggest hit of their career.
 The song “La-La (Means I Love You)” served as the title track to the group’s classic 1968 album La La Means I Love You.
-The song hit number four on the U.S. Billboard Hot 100 in 1968 making it one of the biggest songs of the year.
-The melody and vocals on this one are so beautiful they are almost indescribable.
+The song reached number four on the U.S. Billboard Hot 100 in 1968, making it one of the year’s biggest songs.
+The melody and vocals on this one are so beautiful that they are almost indescribable.
 You just have to sit back and listen to this one.
-If you in a bad mood. a little grumpy or just kind of down, all you have to do is put this tune on and if will lift your spirits instantly.
+If you are in a bad mood. a little grumpy or just kind of down, all you have to do is put this tune on, and it will lift your spirits instantly.

-La-La (Means I Love You)” was not only the highest charting single the group ever released, it was their most covered.
-This original Delfonics song written by Thom Bell and William Hart has been covered by some pretty big names in the music business.
+La-La (Means I Love You)” was not only the highest charting single the group ever released, but it was also their most covered.
+This original Delfonics song, written by Thom Bell and William Hart, has been covered by some pretty big names in the music business.
 Todd Rundgren released a brilliant version.
 Great versions were also released by Prince, The Jackson Five, and the great Booker T. & the M.G.’s

 DMCA.com Protection Status